Customer Service10 min read

 SMS and email aren't competitors - they're complementary tools.
 Use email for detailed, early communications where cost matters and urgency doesn't.
 Use SMS when you need immediate attention and action.

 The workshops winning at customer communication use both strategically.
-The 97% open rate of SMS is powerful, but only if you're sending the right message at the right time.
+SMS open rates of around 97-98% (a widely-cited industry benchmark) are powerful, but only if you're sending the right message at the right time.

 Start with a simple sequence: email at 4 weeks, SMS at 2 weeks and 3 days.
 Measure results.
 Adjust from there.